mosheepdev/Standalone/Designs/Hero/README.md

           - Can control creeps
           - Does not work on bosses
           - Higher-level creep on talent
+          - Drops from host when host dies or goes into Hide (hidden from map)
+            - Does not interrupt channels
         - Passive
           - Takes 50% of damage to the target
             - Can be increased to 75% by talent
             - Takes 100% of damage on creeps
-          - Shares Attack Type (Melee / Ranged) with the host
+          - Shares Attack Type (Melee / Ranged) with the host (and Attack Range)
             - While on creep, deals attack for the creep and then self
             - On hero, attack is independent on the host
+              - Talent: Always attacks with host
+            - Talent: Gets host's Base Attack Time as own (until dropping or permanently?)
+          - Shares invisibility with the target
+            - Goes invisible if the host is
-              - Can be changed by talent to also attack with the hero
+            - Does not provide invisibility to the host
     - R
       - `Symbiosis`
         - Health regeneration